EPYC 4364P vs Xeon D-2799

 So, is EPYC 4364P better than Xeon D-2799?

 Yes.
-EPYC 4364P is the better overall CPU here.
-You are getting a 48.4% average FPS lead across 50 shared CPU game tests in our data, 5% better Cinebench R23 multi-core, 1.3% higher PassMark, and the stronger long-term platform, which makes it the stronger all-around choice.
+EPYC 4364P is the better all-around CPU here.
+It gives you a 48.4% average FPS lead across 50 shared CPU game tests in our data, 5% better Cinebench R23 multi-core, 1.3% higher PassMark, and the stronger long-term platform, which is enough to make it the stronger overall pick.

 Which one is better for gaming?

-If gaming is the priority, EPYC 4364P is the better pick here.
+If gaming is the priority, EPYC 4364P is the better pick.
 According to our tests, it delivers 48.4% more average FPS across 50 shared CPU game tests.

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, EPYC 4364P is the better fit.
+For streaming, content creation, and heavier multitasking, EPYC 4364P is the stronger fit.
 You are getting 5% better Cinebench R23 multi-core, backed by 8 cores and 16 threads.

 Which one is the smarter buy today, not just the cheaper CPU?

-EPYC 4364P is the smarter buy today.
-EPYC 4364P is at an unclear MSRP at $399 MSRP versus unclear MSRP, and it gives you a 48.4% average FPS lead across 50 shared CPU game tests in our data.
-It is also 100.0% better value on MSRP (85.8 vs 0.0 PassMark/$), so the better CPU is not just faster, it is also the cleaner value play on paper.
+EPYC 4364P is the better buy right now.
+EPYC 4364P comes in at an unclear MSRP at $399 MSRP versus unclear MSRP, and it still gives you a 48.4% average FPS lead across 50 shared CPU game tests in our data.
+It is also 100.0% better value on MSRP (85.8 vs 0.0 PassMark/$), so you are getting the faster CPU without taking a value hit on paper.

 Which one is more future-proof for 2026 and beyond?